Prospective Graduate Students

 - How do my recommendation writers submit the letters?

 The people you have selected to write a letter of recommendation will submit the letters electronically using the SLA on-line application system.
 You will enter the name and an e-mail address of each recommendation provider.
 After you select to send the Recommendation Request, an e-mail will be sent to the recommendation provider with an access code and instructions on how to proceed with the on-line recommendation.
 You do not have to submit the application in order for the recommendation instructions to be sent; the instructions will be emailed to your recommender after you select send.

 - Where do I send my GRE scores?

 All applicants should direct ETS to send their official GRE score reports to Tulane School of Liberal Arts, the code is: 6183.
 All applicants (except MFA) are required to submit GRE scores.
 Applicants must self-report their GRE score on the application AND request the official score be sent to the School of Liberal Arts Graduate Programs Office.
-If you have not yet taken the GRE or language test, if applicable, you may still submit your application; however the official test scores must be received by the application deadline.
+If you have not yet taken the GRE or language test, if applicable, you may still submit your application; however the test must be taken by the application deadline.

 - Is TOEFL required for students from non-English speaking countries?